LucianaMarques/disaster_response_pipeline/README.md

 ## Running the Project

 ### Instructions:
-(part of this text was extracted from the exercise)
+(this part of the text was extracted from the exercise)

 1. Run the following commands in the project's root directory to set up database and model: